-- Install an air lock or a rubber glove on the neck of the container.
+- Install an airlock.
 Leave the container in a room with a temperature of 18-24°C. Depending on the yeast fermentation may last for 7-20 days.

 - Fermented wash is bitter.
-Taste it once the glove deflates (or the air lock stops bubbling).
+Taste it once the airlock stops bubbling.

 - Decant the wash and filter it through cheesecloth.
 After that, distill the wash in a distillation still of any design.
 You can run the second distillation, separating the yield into “heads” and “tails” to enhance moonshine’s features.
 Before doing that, water down the moonshine until it has 20% ABV.